chocolatey/choco-wiki/CommandsUninstall.md

 ## Options and Switches

-**NOTE**: Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, it is going to look for and try to install version 1.0.0 of every package passed.
+**NOTE**: Options and switches apply to all items passed, so if you are uninstalling multiple packages, and you use `--version=1.0.0`, it is going to look for and try to uninstall version 1.0.0 of every package passed.
 So please split out multiple package calls when wanting to pass specific options.

 Includes [[default options/switches|CommandsReference#default-options-and-switches]]